 What is OXBRYTA?

 OXBRYTA is a prescription medicine used for the treatment of sickle cell disease in adults and children 4 years of age and older.
+It is not known if OXBRYTA is safe and effective in children with sickle cell disease below 4 years of age.

-This indication is approved under accelerated approval based on increase in hemoglobin (Hb).
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trial(s).
+OXBRYTA is approved under accelerated approval based on an increase in hemoglobin.
+Continued approval may depend on verification of clinical benefits in ongoing trials.

 IMPORTANT SAFETY INFORMATION

 Do not take OXBRYTA if you or your child have had an allergic reaction to voxelotor or any of the ingredients in OXBRYTA.
-See the end of the patient leaflet for a list of the ingredients in OXBRYTA.”
+See the end of the patient leaflet for a list of the ingredients in OXBRYTA.

 “Most people look at sickle cell disease when they think crisis, they think pain, but not everyone’s problems when it comes to sickle cell disease is pain.”